JakaCobot/Palletizers/README_EN.md

 # Palletizing Process Package
+**!!!
+The new palletizing package has been released on the Coboπ v2 platform, and this warehouse is no longer maintained!!! **

+---

 *Note:The following content is a machine-translated version.
 Please refer to it with caution.
 The human-reviewed version will be updated later.*